 Marshall joined Watsi on September 4th, 2013.
 Six years ago, Marshall joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Marshall's most recent donation traveled 3,700 miles to support Angel, a toddler from Kenya, to treat her burns and help her return to good health.
+Marshall's most recent donation traveled 5,900 miles to support Afifi, a 25-year-old electrician from Cambodia, to fund retinal detachment surgery so he can continue working.

 Angel is a three-year old girl and the firstborn in a family of two.
 Her younger sister is only three months old.
 Her mother is a homemaker without a source of income and her father is a driver at a local tea plantation.
 They live in a two-room house costing $50 a month and have been relying on her father's employer to help pay their bills.
 On September 17th, Angel suffered 2nd-degree burns.
 Angel's mother was preparing bathing water for her and her little sister.
 Her mother poured hot water into a basin and had gone to get cold water to cool the bathing water.
 While away, Angel unknowingly stepped into the basin with the hot water and got burnt.
 Angel sustained burns on about 12% of her total body surface area (TBSA), including to her gluteal region, her feet, and her right hand.
 Due to these injuries she is unable to sit and she sleeps on her belly.
 Fortunately, our medical partner, African Mission Healthcare (AMH), is helping Angel receive treatment.
 On September 23rd, surgeons will perform a debridement and skin graft procedure to help her heal well and be able to sit again.
 Now, Angel's family needs help to fund this $1,185 procedure.
 Angel’s mother says, “I want to see my little angel grow into a successful lady.
 She is constantly crying because of the pain and discomfort.
 I hope this surgery relieves her of these predicaments.”